brupje/UltratronicsEthernet/README.md

 # Releases

 2016/05/30: Initial release (alpha).
-Not considered production ready, but the TCP server and client work.
+Not considered production ready, but the TCP server and client work.<br/>
 2016/10/05: Update for stability.
-Should work good enough, included a flood test program.
+Should work good enough, included a flood test program. <br/>
+2018/08/26: Changes to support latest Arduino.
+Increased default buffer size to handle larger frames.<br/>

 # Installation

-Add the library to Arduino/libraries folder.
-Check https://www.arduino.cc/en/Reference/Libraries for more information
+Download the latest release from github https://github.com/brupje/UltratronicsEthernet.
+In the Arduino menu, find Sketch -> include Library -> Add .ZIP Library and select the downloaded file.

+# Testing

+To test the board, you can set-up a test.
+Open up the TcpFloodtest example in Arduino and change the line IPAddress myIP(192,168,0,1); into the desired IP address.
+Download the source code from Github https://github.com/brupje/UltratronicsEthernet.
+Compile the test executable in the source folder gcc ./UltratronicsEthernet/test/test.c -o test.
+Run the test code using:<br/><br/>

+./test <ip address>

+# Debugging

+In UIPEthernet.h uncomment:<br/>
+//#define UIPETHERNET_DEBUG<br/>
+//#define UIPETHERNET_DEBUG_CHKSUM<br/>
+//#define UIPETHERNET_DEBUG_UDP<br/>
+//#define UIPETHERNET_DEBUG_CLIENT<br/><br/>

+In Enc424J600Network.h uncomment:<br/>
+//#define ENC28J60DEBUG 1<br/>
+//#define DEBUGSERIAL Serial<br/>
+Set DEBUGSERIAL to the appropiate Serial (or SerialUSB)<br/>

 # Copyright